ServiceStack/ServiceStack.UseCases/NodeStackProxy/README.md

 Then script download `node-modules` for node.js and runs the server for port: `8080`.

-That's it, you can see Backbone.JS with Todo SPA application geared with ServiceStack.
+That's it, you can see Backbone.JS Todo SPA geared with [ServiceStack](www.servicestack.net): http://localhost:8080

 NOTE: Service is actually a Windows Service.
 So you can also install it with: